LIFE in Nantwich could get perilous

 lights on their way to an emergency.

-of First Responders will be reduced from 40 days to 28.
+of First Responders would be reduced from 40 days to 28.
 All

-First Responders undergo on-going training - but this will
+First Responders undergo on-going training - but this would

 obviously be less than previously undertaken.